 ‘Verbal’ means ‘of or pertaining to words’ whereas ‘oral’ means ‘delivered by word of mouth or not written’.
 Hence the opposite of written is oral, not verbal.

-a) His written statement differs in several important respects from his oral (not verbal) statement
+- His written statement differs in several important respects from his oral (not verbal) statement

-b) The boy was sent with an verbal message to the doctor.
+- The boy was sent with an verbal message to the doctor.

 Everyone knows about it.
 ‘Mutual’ means in relation to each other.
-If you and I are mutual admirers, it means 1 admire you and you admire me.
+If you and I are mutual admirers, it means I admire you and you admire me.
 We might also have a common admirer who admires both of us.

-a) We started smoking on the advice of a mutual friend.
+- We started smoking on the advice of a mutual friend.
 (Incorrect)

-b) We started smoking on the advice of a common friend (Correct)
+- We started smoking on the advice of a common friend (Correct)

 It is apparent that there are two or more than two of us.
 Apart from us, there is a person (friend).
 Since he is a friend to all of us, this friend is being shared by all of us.
 So, he is a common friend.
-Now, look at this sentence.

 - We started smoking on mutual advice.

 It means I advised, you to smoke and you advised me to smoke.

-Other Common Errors
+Some Common Errors

-a) These Kind of questions is often asked in the examinations.
+- These Kind of questions is often asked in the examinations.
 (Incorrect)

-b) This kind of question is often asked in the examinations.
+- This kind of question is often asked in the examinations.
 (Correct)

-c) He is as good if not better than his brother.
+- He is as good if not better than his brother.
 (Incorrect)

-d) He is as good as if not better than his brother.
+- He is as good as if not better than his brother.
 (Correct)